Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Results

 with $L_{\pm\pm}$ being the appropriate normalization constant, with $\overleftarrow{\cdot},\overrightarrow{\cdot}$ being the usual shorthand notations for the alternative causal orders among the unitaries, and with $\pm$ being equal to $+$ or $-$ depending on the measurement output of the control qubit.
 Regardless of the particular expression of $\ket{\psi^{(3)}_{\pm\pm}}$, the state is a superposition of three different input processing, differing for the causal order between the unitaries acting on each qubit.
 And, regardless of the particular expression, the necessary and sufficient condition for the output in \eqref{Eq:11} being a W-like state is (see Theorem~\ref{Theo:03} in \textit{Methods}):

 Furthermore, similarly to the GHZ-like state, there exists a lighter condition for the separability of the output state in \eqref{Eq:11}, given by (see Proposition~\ref{Prop:03} in \textit{Methods})

 \\ It is worthwhile to note that the scheme in Figure~\ref{Fig:06} straightforwardly extends to $n$-partite W-like states by simply extending condition \eqref{Eq:12} to any $i=0, \ldots, n-1$, by reasoning as highlighted in the Remark following Theorem 2 in \textit{Methods}.
 Furthermore, the same considerations in terms of unitaries design made for the GHZ-like states continue to hold.
 This is confirmed by assuming -- as done for the GHZ-like states -- as input state $\ket{\eta \eta \eta}$, with $\ket{\eta} = \sqrt{\alpha} \ket{0} + \sqrt{1-\alpha} \ket{1}$, as well as $U_i = \sigma_z$ and $\tilde{U_i} = R_y(2\lambda)$ for any $i$.
 With this setting, the necessary and sufficient condition for the output being a W-like state translates to $\lambda = \frac{\pi}{4}$.
 This can be clearly seen from the visualization of the GME concurrence of the states in \eqref{Eq:11} given in Fig.~\ref{Fig-07}, where the GME concurrence for all states reaches the maximum at the critical value of $\lambda=\frac{\pi}{4}$, whereas it vanishes for $\lambda=0,\frac{\pi}{2}$ when the output state becomes separable.
+It is clear from the plots that W-like states generation is different from the previous cases of GHZ-like and Bell states, in the sense that the GME concurrence, namely, the entanglement content, of the output states falls down vary rapidly when moving away from the optimality point $\lambda=\frac{\pi}{4}$.